microsoft/ai-at-edge/docs/_docs/0214_certify.md

 ## IoT Edge Certification

 ### General
-Azure IoT Edge Certification program started in June 2018 currently have 80 + IoT Edge Certified devices in Device Catalog.
+Azure IoT Edge Certification program started in June 2018 and there is currently 80 + IoT Edge Certified devices in Device Catalog.
 Microsoft is certifying against IoT Edge runtime pre-installation and ability to deploy the Edge Modules on the Edge device apart from connectivity to Azure IoT Hub.

 ## Process
 -	Submit Device: Partner submit the device in [Partner Dashboard](https://catalog.azureiotsolutions.com/){:target="_blank"}